Barrow A.F.C.: Return to the Football League (2020–2026)

 At the end of the 2023–24 season, Wild departed the club after Barrow had finished one point outside of the play-off positions.
 On 31 May 2024, Stephen Clemence was announced as Wild's successor on a two-year deal, but, with the club 17th in League Two, was sacked eight months later in January 2025 and replaced by Andy Whing.
+He guided Barrow to safety, finishing the season in 16th place.
+Over the course of his tenure, he oversaw 46 matches, winning 15, drawing 13, and losing 18, helping the club climb away from the relegation zone and establish a mid-table position the following season.
+Whing was dismissed on 10 December 2025.